Neil Kadisha: Career

 After graduating from university, Kadisha purchased a major share in Stadco (founded 1941), a high precision aerospace tooling and aircraft component manufacturer, where he has served as the company's president and chief executive officer since the late 1970s.
-In 1981, Kadisha co-founded GNC Industries Inc. which, with additional capital from his father-in-law, Izak Parviz Nazarian, and his brother, Younes Nazarian, then purchased Stadco.
-In 1996, Stadco bought HPM Corporation of Mount Gilead, Ohio, a 120-year-old company that makes injection molding presses, extrusion systems and die-casting machines; and in 1997, Stadco purchased German injection press maker, Hemscheidt Maschinentechnik Schwerin GmbH & Co.
+In 1981, Kadisha co-founded GNC Industries Inc. which, with additional capital from his father-in-law, Izak Parviz Nazarian, and his uncle-in-law, Younes Nazarian, then purchased Stadco.
+In 1996, Stadco bought HPM Corporation of Mount Gilead, Ohio, a 120-year-old company that manufactures injection molding presses, extrusion systems and die-casting machines.
+In 1997, Stadco purchased German injection press maker, Hemscheidt Maschinentechnik Schwerin GmbH & Co.

-In 1984, along with his father-in-law, Izak Parviz Nazarian and uncle-in-law Younes Nazarian Kadisha co-founded the satellite communications company Omninet Corp., and tasked the newly founded company Qualcomm to develop a two-way mobile digital satellite communications system for the trucking industry called OmniTRACS.
+In 1984, along with his father-in-law and uncle-in-law, Kadisha co-founded the satellite communications company Omninet Corp., and tasked the newly founded company Qualcomm to develop a two-way mobile digital satellite communications system for the trucking industry called OmniTRACS.
 Kadisha served as Chief Executive Officer.
 Omninet subsequently joined forces with Qualcomm in 1988.
 Kadisha served on the board of directors of Qualcomm for 14 years, from 1988 to 2002.

 Kadisha co-founded Omninet Capital, LLC and is currently a Managing Partner.
 Over the last 20 years, Omninet, a diversified investment firm with focuses in the fields of wireless communication, private equity and real estate, has developed projects in Los Angeles, San Diego, Phoenix, and Las Vegas.
 Most recently, he completed construction of a $350 million 45 floor high-rise luxury condominium, named Sky Las Vegas on Las Vegas Boulevard.

 He is an executive producer of The Accidental Husband (2008), a romantic comedy film, directed by Griffin Dunne, starring Uma Thurman, Jeffrey Dean Morgan, Colin Firth, Isabella Rossellini, and Sam Shepard.
 It was released in the UK on 29 February 2008.